 The Education Society aims to give unity to the large number of students studying Education.
-The Education Society organizes a number of social functions and endeavours, mainly through guest speakers, to acquaint students with educational issues and information relating to the teaching profession.
+The Education Society organizes a number of social functions and endeavours to acquaint students with educational issues and information relating to the teaching profession.

 All students undertaking the DipEd, BADipEd, or BScDipEd automatically become members and the Society is affiliated with CASOC.
 Annual general meetings are normally held in March.